Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 | Mean reversion | 20-40% | Moderate |

-Across Stratium's {{strategyCount}} copy trading strategies, the average max drawdown is {{avgMaxDrawdown}}%, with the safest strategy at just {{safestStrategyMaxDrawdown}}%.
+Across Stratium's copy trading strategies, the average max drawdown is typically in the 15–30% range, with the most conservative strategies staying well below that.

 Factor 4: Edge Sustainability